-However, it also serves as a reminder, that as the days grow shorter and the leaves start to fall, it is the perfect time to look around your home and get prepared for the oncoming winter.
+However, it also serves as a reminder, that as the days grow shorter and the leaves start to fall, now is the ideal time to look around your home and get prepared for the oncoming winter.
 Fall’s mild temperatures and adequate daylight provide an opportunity to check the heater, repair gutters, and add extra insulation to the attic.
 An early autumn storm or blizzard is no time to learn you have leaks or other problems.

 Fall Preparation Checklist:

-- Have your heating system checked and cleaned
+- Have your heating system checked and cleaned.

-- Inspect ceilings, windows and outer walls for cracks
+- Inspect ceilings, windows and outer walls for cracks.

-- Change air filters
+- Change air filters.

-- Check your pipes and plumbing
+- Check your pipes and plumbing.

-- Inspect your roof for wear or damage and clean the gutters
+- Inspect your roof for wear or damage and clean the gutters.

-- Install weather stripping and caulk around windows and doors
+- Install weather stripping and caulk around windows and doors.

-- Seal up foundation and driveway cracks
+- Seal up foundation and driveway cracks.

-- Check your fireplace and chimney for cracks or leaks
+- Check your fireplace and chimney for cracks or leaks.

 During the fall it is also important to make sure your home is fire safe.
-Hundreds of fires break out each day during the Thanksgiving and Christmas months.
-Now is the time to check your smoke and carbon monoxide detectors and make sure everything is working properly.
-The National Fire Protection Association also warns carbon monoxide poisonings also climb during the fall and winter months.
+Hundreds of fires break out each day during the autumn and winter months.
+Check your smoke and carbon monoxide detectors and make sure everything is working properly.
+The National Fire Protection Association warns carbon monoxide poisonings also climb during the fall and winter months.

 Smoke and Carbon Monoxide Detector Preparation Checklist:

-- Install smoke alarms and carbon monoxide detectors in every bedroom, outside each separate sleeping area, and on all levels of the home
+- Install smoke alarms and carbon monoxide detectors in every bedroom, outside each separate sleeping area, and on all levels of the home.

-- Test all smoke and carbon monoxide detectors and replace the batteries
+- Test all smoke and carbon monoxide detectors and replace the batteries.

-- Have all heating equipment and chimneys cleaned and inspected
+- Have all heating equipment and chimneys cleaned and inspected.

-- Keep all flammable material at least three feet from heat sources
+- Keep all flammable material at least three feet from heat sources.

-- Know and practice home escape routes
+- Know and practice home escape routes.

-This article is furnished by California Casualty, providing auto and home insurance to educators, law enforcement officers, firefighters and nurses.
+This article is furnished by California Casualty.
+We specialize in providing auto and home insurance to educators, law enforcement officers, firefighters and nurses.
 Get a quote at 1.866.704.8614 or www.calcas.com.

 Latest posts by California Casualty (see all)